sugared-rim/phpunit/readme.md

 ## Configuration

-You can configure some options by putting it in your `composer.json`.
+You may overwrite some options by putting it in your `composer.json`.

-Some default settings:
+Some of the default settings:
 ```json
 {
     ...